-The Council's investments are in the majority of short duration as a consequence, any adverse movements in credit ratings would be a signal to remove investments from those institutions.
+The Council's investments are in most of the short duration therefore, any adverse movements in credit ratings would be a signal to remove investments from those institutions.

-The Council uses Natwest for its transactional banking, but keeps the investment balance held with Natwest to a maximum of £1m.
+The Council uses Natwest for its transactional banking, but keeps the investment balance held with Natwest to sufficient levels to meet operational needs.